Learning Abroad Center

 Americas

-We gather as an interdisciplinary group to explore every corner of San Ramon and Palmares, a blue collar regional center in Alejuela province, to pursue our academic interests by day, share our learning at night, and together take in the cultural immersion that is uniquely Costa Rica: the rain forest, salsa dancing, coffee and Manuel San Antonio Park on the Pacific coast.
+Gather as an interdisciplinary group to explore every corner of San Ramon and Palmares, a blue collar regional center in Alejuela province.
+Pursue your academic interests by day, share your learning at night, and together, take in the cultural immersion that is uniquely Costa Rica: the rain forest, salsa dancing, coffee, and Manuel San Antonio Park on the Pacific coast.
 Pura vida!

 Program Details